kunfengchen/carnd-t3-p1/README.md

 ## When Collisions Happen
 * Collisons will happen, since we can not controll other cars
 * We wil try to avoid the collions as mush as possible
-* When other cars do not follow the max acceleration and jerk, the car has to execeed/brake the max acceleration and jerk to avoid collisions.
-That means you will need break one rule to save other rules.
+* When other cars do not follow the max acceleration and jerk, the car has to execeed/break the max acceleration and jerk rule to avoid collisions.
+That means you will need break rules to save other rules.
 Those can be designed into the cost functions of the path palnning.

 ## Other Things to Try
 * Use Jerk Minimizing Trajectory (JMT)